THINGS TO BE AWARE OF

 Following the no key to lose idea, when the house is occupied, access through the front door is care of a digital key pad.
 (We will share the code when you arrive.)
 This has proved a wonderful way for guests to enjoy the freedom of exploring the town, with no need for military style coordination!

 Being in the heart of Olhao’s old town, we are sensitive to the fact that noise travels and our neighbours are sensitive to noise (and to water from the pool – of which more below ...)
-With this in mind, we ask guests not to use the pool or pool terrace after 10pm.
-We also need to carefully discuss what is possible for events, and their timing.
+With this in mind, we ask guests not to use the pool or pool terrace after 10pm, to ensure no loud music after 11pm and generally, to be sensitive of noise entering and leaving the house, particularly late at night.
+We need to carefully discuss what is possible for events, and their timing.

 The rooftop pool is beautiful.
 Heated, when needed.
 Not huge; but it is a truly magical experience to swim overlooking the rooftops, to the sound of the church bells … To ensure our lovely neighbours are not drenched as they walk by on their way to work [and yes, this has happened!], please remember that the pool is more for refreshment than exercise – and most of all, please do not jump in!